Kayarte/AudioDriven-Latent-Space-Tools-for-ComfyUI/README.md

-Librosa Audio Analysis Node for ComfyUI
+Librosa Audio Analysis to Noise node for ComfyUI.

 This is a custom node for ComfyUI that analyzes audio files using Librosa, extracting tempo, beat times, energy levels, and timestamps.
-The analysis results are displayed in a text box within ComfyUI.
+The analysis results can be displayed in a text box within ComfyUI.

 Features